sherifButt/mindfullai/tutorial/reactflow-to-chanin-excution.md

 #### Task Priorities:
 If you have tasks of varying importance, you may want to prioritize more critical tasks.
 The priority could be an attribute of the task itself, or it could be derived from the associated diagram.
 In general, you'll need to ensure your backend can accommodate this level of scheduling complexity.

-Here's a sequence for processing two tasks with different priorities:
+This is a sequence for processing two tasks with different priorities:

 ```mermaid
 sequenceDiagram